petershin/liferay-learn/docs/dxp/latest/en/site-building/site-navigation/navigation-menu-element-types.md

 ## Web Content Articles

-You can add a [web content article](../../content-authoring-and-management/web-content/web-content-articles/adding-a-basic-web-content-article.md) as an independent menu element that links to the article's [Display Page](../displaying-content/using-display-page-templates/publishing-content-with-display-pages.md).If a web content article without a Display Page is added to a Navigation Menu, then it does not have a link, so it is hidden from Users on the menu.
+You can add a [web content article](../../content-authoring-and-management/web-content/web-content-articles/adding-a-basic-web-content-article.md) as an independent menu element that links to the article's [Display Page](../displaying-content/using-display-page-templates/publishing-content-with-display-pages.md).
+If a web content article without a Display Page is added to a Navigation Menu, then it does not have a link, so it is hidden from Users on the menu.

 ## Documents